Questions asked by students: ES&L

 What role does TRN 425Y (Law Workshops) play in the ES&L program?

-Typically in mid-July the 12-15 senior ES&L majors with the highest cGPAs are invited to join the Law Workshops course.
+Typically in mid-July a selection of senior ES&L majors with the highest cGPAs are invited to join the Law Workshops course.
 The course is challenging and seating is limited.
 It is unlikely the cut-off would go below a cGPA of about 3.50 in any given year.
 Students attend workshops in the Faculty of Law, meet with an instructor for related instruction and discussion, and complete related assignments.